theatre-js/theatre/docs/installation.md

 1. LB - LauncherBackend (the code that runs in electron's main process)
 2. LF - LauncherFrontend (the code that runs in electron's window process)
 3. Studio - The code that runs in the user's browser
-4. examples - This is just an example theaterjs project
+4. examples - This is just an example studiojs project

 #### Run the launcher